 We account for stock-based compensation arrangements with employees in accordance with Accounting Standards Codification (ASC) Topic 718-10, Compensation - Stock Compensation.
 ASC 718 requires the recognition of compensation expense, using a fair value-based method, for costs related to all share-based payments including stock options.
-We grant equity awards under our stock-based compensation plan, which may include stock options and restricted common stock.
+Stock-based compensation expense is recorded in research and development and general and administrative expenses based on the classification of the work performed by the grantees.

-Prior to the consummation of the Reverse Recapitalization, our determination of the fair value of stock options on the date of grant utilized the Black-Scholes option-pricing model and was impacted by Clene Nanomedicine's common stock price as well as changes in assumptions regarding a number of subjective variables.
+Our determination of the fair value of stock options on the date of grant utilizes the Black-Scholes option pricing model and is impacted by its common stock price as well as changes in assumptions regarding a number of subjective variables.
 These variables include, but are not limited to, the expected term that options will remain outstanding, the expected common stock price volatility over the term of the option awards, risk-free interest rates, and expected dividends.